guynikan/schepta/docs/examples/vuetify.md

 # Vue Vuetify Examples

-Interactive examples of Spectra forms using Vue 3 with Vuetify Material Design components.
+Interactive examples of schepta forms using Vue 3 with Vuetify Material Design components.

+> 🚧 **Coming Soon** - Vuetify examples are being prepared and will be available soon!

 ## Simple Form